 Instruments operating at or near Visible Light typically use prisms or Gratings that angle light according to wavelength (Dispersion).
 Dispersion with prisms is small so often multiple prisms are used in tandem, e.g., a Triple Prism Spectrograph.

-Photometry is like a very-low-Spectral Resolution spectroscopy, studying stars and astronomical bodies based upon just a few Bands.
-Its advantage is that it requires much less Electromagnetic Radiation, thus can be used for more distant objects.
+Photometry is like an extremely-low-Resolution spectroscopy, studying stars and astronomical bodies based upon just a few Bands.
+Its advantage is that it requires much less Electromagnetic Radiation, thus can be used for more distant objects, and is also multi-object by default.

 Some instrument terms/classes: